JoGorska/mileage-tracker/README.md

 This article [about](https://atomizedobjects.com/blog/javascript/how-to-get-postcodes-from-google-places-and-google-maps/) has helped me understand what sort of data I am getting from google places API.
 Google documentation can be found [here](https://developers.google.com/maps/documentation/places/web-service/supported_types#table3) that describes exactly what types I can get.

+### Error Invalid block tag on line 113: 'endif', expected 'endblock'.

+This error apears in nav bar if I split the `if .. or .. or `to seperate lines.
+In consequence the `if` statement is very long, but it seemed better to leave it long, than repeat `elif` again and again in seperate lines.

 ## Deployment

  The site was deployed to Heroku pages.